dyhes/zulip/templates/zerver/integrations/capistrano.md

-Get Zulip notifications for your Capistrano deploys!
+Get Aloha notifications for your Capistrano deploys!

 1.  {!create-an-incoming-webhook.md!}

 1.  {!download-python-bindings.md!}

-1. You can now send Zulip messages by calling the `zulip-send` utility from your `deploy.rb` config file.
-Here's some example code for sending a Zulip notification when a deployment has completed:
+1. You can now send Aloha messages by calling the `zulip-send` utility from your `deploy.rb` config file.
+Here's some example code for sending a Aloha notification when a deployment has completed:

         after 'deploy', 'notify:humbug'

         namespace :notify do
-          desc "Post a message to Zulip after deploy" task :humbug do
+          desc "Post a message to Aloha after deploy" task :humbug do
             run_locally "echo 'I just deployed to #{stage}! :tada:' | zulip-send \
             --user capistrano-bot@example.com --api-key a0b1c2d3e4f5a6b7c8d9e0f1a2b3c4d5 \